emmanuelparadis/voronoifortune/README.md

 ## Comparison With Other Packages

 I found two packages performing similar operations on CRAN: [deldir](https://cran.r-project.org/package=deldir) and [tessellation](https://cran.r-project.org/package=tessellation).
+Another implementation is provided by the package [BH](https://cran.r-project.org/package=BH) with a C++ code not tested here (see below for a comment about performance scaling).

 First, these packages do not have the same functionalities: the present one considers only 2-D data, whereas **tessellation** can do tessellation in 3-D.